-The Caucasus region stretches between the Black Sea to the west and the Caspian Sea to the east and was recently recreated after the breakup of the Soviet Union in 1991.
-Former Soviet states that make up the Caucasus include Armenia, Georgia and Azerbaijan which sit to the south and southwest of the Russian republics of Chechnya, North Ossetia and Dagestan.
-The disputed region of South Ossetia is linked to North Ossetia by the Roki Tunnel, which runs through the Greater Caucasus, and although the EU, NATO and most of the nations of the UN don't recognise South Ossetia as an independent state, Russia does, and so does Nicaragua – go Ortega!
+The Caucasus region stretches between the Black Sea to the west and the Caspian Sea to the east and was recreated after the breakup of the Soviet Union in 1991.
+Former Soviet states that make up the Caucasus include Armenia, Georgia and Azerbaijan, which sit to the south and southwest of the Russian republics of Chechnya, North Ossetia and Dagestan.
+The disputed region of South Ossetia is inside Georgia, and is linked to North Ossetia by the Roki Tunnel, which runs through the Greater Caucasus.
+Although the EU, NATO and most of the UN don't recognise South Ossetia as an independent state, Russia does, and so does Nicaragua.

 Chechnya has slowly begun to get back on its feet and remains a Russian republic under the control of Moscow.
 Visits to Grozny, the capital, will take you off the Georgian Military Highway and into an area that the UN deemed the most destroyed city on earth in 2003.
 Two hours south of Grozny you’ll get to the largest lake in the Caucasus, Lake Kezenoyam, before heading over the border and into Dagestan.

-Entering Georgia via the darkly forested mountains of Armenia is extremely atmospheric with Tbilisi, Georgia’s capital, offering a unique mix of architectural styles alongside sites such as Siony Cathedral, Anchiskhati Basilica and the dominating form of Narikala Fortress.
-The Georgian Military Highway takes you high into the Caucasus en route to Mtskheta, Kazbegi and Gori, the birthplace of good ol’ ‘Uncle Joe’.
+Entering Georgia via the darkly forested mountains of Armenia is atmospheric with Tbilisi, Georgia’s capital, offering a unique mix of architectural styles alongside sites such as Siony Cathedral, Anchiskhati Basilica and the dominating form of Narikala Fortress.
+The Georgian Military Highway takes you high into the Caucasus en route to Mtskheta, Kazbegi and Gori, the birthplace of ‘Uncle Joe’ - Joseph Stalin.

 The incredible range of biodiversity, endangered species and archaeological sites in Alaniya National Park alone make a trip to North Ossetia a thrill for cultured travelers with the Central Caucasus forming the backbone to trips into Russia’s wild frontier.
 Nalchik and Vladikavkaz invite further insight into the workings of southwest Russia with the Tsey Glacier and eerie medieval tombs of Dargavs providing a few more.